|

 a trace*Label is already specified, the attached trace* column

+names will be used as trace labels.
 NOTE: If multiTraceHistoryValueTable is

 also attached to data, it must contain the same number and type of columns as